 Shannon

-Hi!
-I am Shannon O’Leary, audiologist and owner of HearInAfrica.
+I am Shannon O’Leary, founder of HearInAfrica.
 I was born and bred in the Southern Suburbs of Cape Town and am a graduate of the University of Cape Town, with a BSc in Logopaedics (1999) and a MSc in Speech & Language Pathology (2002).
 I am proudly South African and love being an audiologist!
 I have a special interest in community-based audiology and have worked in a variety of private and public clinical settings, ranging from urban and rural clinics in South Africa, Lesotho, Zambia and Malawi to NHS Cambridge University Hospitals in the United Kingdom.

 I serve on the Best Practices Committee of the Coalition for Global Hearing Health and have dedicated my career to having the maximum impact I can for people living with hearing loss in Africa.
 I firmly believe that all patients deserve the same standards of care and am continuously working on developing new and creative service delivery models to improve access and affordability of hearing healthcare services and hearing aids in Africa.
 I am incredibly proud of my team and am focused on creating more exciting positions for audiologists who wish to work in a combination of private and public settings.